NEARFoundation/transaction-tracking-app/README.md

 # TODO

-Search this repo for 'TODO' to find things that need to be done.
+1. Search this repo for 'TODO' to find things that need to be done.

-Also search for 'eslint-disable' and fix those.
+1. Also search for 'eslint-disable' and fix those.
+1. Add unit tests.
+1. Add end-to-end tests.
+1. Add branch protection rules for `main` and `develop`.